Chicken Couscous & Greens Recipe

 - Toast for 1 to 2 minutes, then add chopped red chard (or greens) and mushrooms.
 Cook until the chard begins to slightly wilt and soften, about 2 minutes.

 - Pour in the chicken stock and bring to a simmer.
+Add chicken back to skillet.
 Reduce the heat to low-medium and cover and cook for 12 to 15 minutes, or until the pearl couscous is plump and the majority of the liquid has been absorbed.
 (Note: it should not be soupy, rather saucy.)

 Download the fitmencook app